FlowFuse/website/src/blog/2024/04/how-to-send-and-receive-emails-using-node-red.md

 !["Screenshot of Dashboard displaying logged in user information"](./images/sending-and-receiving-email-with-node-red-gmail-inbox.png "Screenshot of Dashboard displaying logged in user information"){data-zoomable}

 - With your flow updated to include the above, click the "Deploy" button in the top-right of the Node-RED Editor.
-- Locate the 'Open Dashboard' button at the top-right corner of the Dashboard 2.0 sidebar and click on it to navigate to the dashboard.

-Now, to send an email, you can either click the inject button or trigger it on critical events.
+Now, to send an email, you can either click the inject button or set it to trigger it on critical events.

 ## Ensuring Email Delivery: Understanding Anti-Spam Measures and Best Practices

+Typically, third-party email service providers implement some type of anti-spam measures to reduce spam and protect users from fraudulent emails.
+However, these measures may occasionally misclassify legitimate emails as spam or originate from trusted sources.
+To prevent such incidents from occurring with our sent emails or notifications, it is crucial to comprehend these anti-spam measures and adopt best practices to reduce the likelihood of being marked as spam.

 ### Understanding Anti-Spam Measures

 Anti-spam measures are essential components of email servers aimed at filtering out unwanted or malicious emails.
 These measures encompass various strategies, including:

-- Content Filtering: This method involves scanning email content for specific keywords, phrases, or patterns commonly associated with spam messages.
+- Content Filtering: This method involves scanning email content for specific keywords, phrases, or patterns commonly associated with spam messages, words such as free, urgent, hurry up cheap, etc.
-- Sender Authentication: Sender authentication verifies the legitimacy of the sender's email address or domain, helping to prevent spoofing or impersonation.
+- Sender Authentication:  Verifying the legitimacy of sender email addresses or domains.
+This often involves using the Sender Policy Framework (SPF) to check if the sender's IP is authorized to send emails on behalf of their domain.
 - IP Filtering: IP filtering blocks or filters messages from known spam sources based on their IP addresses.
 - Reputation Scoring: Reputation scoring assigns a numerical score to senders based on their email sending history, behavior, and other factors.
 This score influences the likelihood of emails being marked as spam.